phil-opp/blog_os/blog/content/edition-2/posts/02-minimal-rust-kernel/index.fr.md

 "rustc-abi": "x86-softfloat"
 ```

 As we want to use the `soft-float` feature, we also need to tell the Rust compiler `rustc` that we want to use the corresponding ABI.
-We can do that by setting the `x86-softfloat` field to `x86-softfloat`.
+We can do that by setting the `rustc-abi` field to `x86-softfloat`.

 #### Assembler le tout
 Notre fichier de spécification de cible ressemble maintenant à ceci :